-Rogue spending can account for up to 80 percent of expenditures in some organizations.
-A free conference call service can offer an enterprise the ability to curb rogue expenses—with the added benefit of allowing multiple teams to test functionality and deployment across the organization without the hassle of complicated contracts or monthly fees.
+Rogue spending can account for up to 80 per cent of expenditures in some organisations.
+A free conference call service can offer an enterprise the ability to curb rogue expenses – with the added benefit of allowing multiple teams to test functionality and deployment across the organisation without the hassle of complicated contracts or monthly fees.

 Myths about free conference calls

 Foremost, quality is imperative.
 Contrary to popular belief, quality isn’t typically an issue with free conference calling services.
 More often than not, these services can be just as good as their paid counterparts, but problems can arise.
 Complications such as low volume, hiss, broken speech and fading are commonly due to a poor internet connection – not the service.